 We offer a wide range of insurance products and have access to leading insurers in the market place.
 A full list of insurers is available upon request.
+For certain classes of insurance we may elect to use just one insurer.
 We will send you documents confirming the full details of your cover and the insurer, and details of the premium(s) you have paid.

 You are reminded that it is an offence under the Road Traffic Act to make any false statements or withhold any relevant information to obtain a Certificate of Motor Insurance.